xlliu7/MUSES/README.md

 ```
 python test_net.py DATASET CHECKPOINT_PATH RESULT_PICKLE --cfg CFG_PATH
 ```
-Here, DATASET should be `thumos14` or `muses`.
-RESULT_PICKLE is the path where we save the detection scores.
+Here, RESULT_PICKLE is the path where we save the detection scores.
 CFG_PATH is the path of config file, e.g. `data/cfgs/thumos14_flow.yml`.

 2. Evaluate the detection performance by running
 ```